ac-freeman/adder-codec-rs/README.md

 [![Downloads](https://img.shields.io/crates/dr/adder-codec-rs)](https://crates.io/crates/adder-codec-rs)

+A unified framework for event-based video.
 Encoder/transcoder/decoder for ADΔER (Address, Decimation, Δt Event Representation) video streams.
 Includes a transcoder for casting framed video into an ADΔER representation in a manner which preserves the temporal synchronicity of the source, but enables many-frame intensity averaging on a per-pixel basis and extremely high dynamic range.

 To enable the use of _source-modeled lossy compression_ (the only such scheme for event-based video, as far as I'm aware), install/import the relevant crates below with the `compression` feature enabled.